-- Acquisition of 100% of the outstanding equity of Katonah Debt Advisors - We issued 2,226,333 common units to James A. Kohlberg and an entity affiliated with Kohlberg & Co. to acquire 100% of the outstanding limited liability company interests of Katonah Debt Advisors.
+- Acquisition of 100% of the outstanding equity of Katonah Debt Advisors - We issued an aggregate of 2,226,333 common units to James A. Kohlberg and an entity affiliated with Kohlberg & Co. to acquire 100% of the outstanding limited liability company interests of Katonah Debt Advisors.
 These common units converted into shares of our common stock upon our conversion to a Delaware corporation as described below.
-These common shares have a value of approximately \$33 million based on the initial public offering price shown on the cover page of this prospectus.
-Prior to the completion of this offering, James A. Kohlberg and the entity affiliated with Kohlberg & Co. transferred certain of these common units to certain employees and officers of Kohlberg & Co. and Katonah Debt Advisors. - Katonah Debt Advisors was valued at its fair market value as determined by our Board of Directors as of the time of the acquisition.
+On the date of our initial public offering, these shares of our common stock had a value of approximately \$33 million, based on our initial public offering price of \$15.00 per share.
+Prior to the completion of our initial public offering, James A. Kohlberg and the entity affiliated with Kohlberg & Co. transferred certain of these common units to certain employees and officers of Kohlberg & Co. and Katonah Debt Advisors. - Katonah Debt Advisors was valued at its fair market value as determined by our Board of Directors as of the time of the acquisition.
 For purposes of this valuation, we estimated the annual run-rate distributable income of Katonah Debt Advisors from fees payable to it by CDO Funds managed by it at approximately \$3 million on a pre-tax basis.
-This estimate was based on a full year of management fee revenue for all CDO Funds currently under management by Katonah Debt Advisors and annualized compensation expenses for all of Katonah Debt Advisors' employees, excluding those who will be employed solely by us immediately following this offering.
-Our valuation also considers that Katonah Debt Advisors has an aggregate of approximately \$1.2 billion in assets under management.
+This estimate was based on a full year of management fee revenue for all CDO Funds currently under management by Katonah Debt Advisors and annualized compensation expenses for all of Katonah Debt Advisors' employees, excluding those who are employed solely by us.
+Our valuation also considers that Katonah Debt Advisors had an aggregate of approximately \$1.2 billion in assets under management at the time of the transaction.
 This methodology may or may not reflect the value that could be obtained for Katonah Debt Advisors in a transaction with a third party.
-In addition, third party appraisals were not used in determining the value of Katonah Debt Advisors, and, as a result, the consideration paid by us may exceed or be less than the value that may be reflected in other valuation methodologies or appraisals or as may have been obtained in a transaction with a third party. - Acquisition of certain subordinated securities issued by CDO Funds managed by Katonah Debt Advisors and two other asset managers - We issued 1,258,000 common units to certain entities beneficially owned by principals, employees and former employees of Kohlberg & Co. and its affiliates to acquire certain subordinated securities issued by CDO Funds managed by Katonah Debt Advisors and two other asset managers (the "CDO Fund Securities").
+In addition, third party appraisals were not used in determining the value of Katonah Debt Advisors, and, as a result, the consideration paid by us may exceed or be less than the value that may be reflected in other valuation methodologies or appraisals or that may have been obtained in a transaction with a third party. - Acquisition of certain subordinated securities issued by CDO Funds managed by Katonah Debt Advisors and two other asset managers - We issued an aggregate of 1,258,000 common units to affiliates of Kohlberg & Co. to acquire subordinated debt and preferred stock securities issued by CDO Funds (Katonah III, Ltd., Katonah IV, Ltd., Katonah V, Ltd., Katonah VII CLO, Ltd., and Katonah VIII CLO, Ltd.) managed by Katonah Debt Advisors and two other asset managers (the "CDO Fund Securities").
 These common units converted into shares of our common stock upon our conversion to a Delaware corporation as described below.
-These common shares have a value of approximately \$19 million based on the initial public offering price shown on the cover page of this prospectus. - For purposes of the acquisition of the CDO Fund Securities, in the case of CDO Fund Securities in CDO Funds formed within the last two years, our Board of Directors determined the value of such CDO Fund Securities to be their original cost to the entities affiliated with Kohlberg & Co. that contributed such

-CDO Fund Securities to us, and in the case of all other CDO Fund Securities, their fair market value, as determined by our Board of Directors.
+On the date of our initial public offering, these shares of our common stock had a value of approximately \$19 million based on our initial public offering price of \$15.00 per share. - For purposes of the acquisition of the CDO Fund Securities, in the case of CDO Fund Securities in CDO Funds formed within the last two years, our Board of Directors determined the value of such CDO Fund Securities to be their original cost to the entities affiliated with Kohlberg & Co. that contributed such CDO Fund Securities to us, and in the case of all other CDO Fund Securities, our Board of Directors determined their fair market value.
 See "Portfolio Companies" for a description of the CDO Fund Securities.